Wil Cordero: Professional career

 From 1998 to 2004, Cordero played for five teams, including two stints with the Cleveland Indians and a full season with his former club, Montreal.
 In 2004, he had arthroscopic knee surgery and was out for the season.
 Cordero was back in 2005, with the renamed Washington Nationals franchise.

 On July 25, 2005, the Nationals placed Cordero on waivers for the purpose of giving him his unconditional release.
 The 33-year-old Cordero, who had been bothered by knee problems, batted .118 with two RBI in 29 games that season for the Nationals.
 On July 27, the New York Mets signed Cordero to a minor league contract and assigned him to their Triple-A affiliate, the Norfolk Tides.
 The Mets released Cordero on August 15 after he hit just .129 for the Tides.

 After not playing at all in 2006, the Mets signed Cordero to a minor league contract on March 7, 2007, but released him during spring training.

 Following his playing career, Cordero has worked as a baseball coach during the summers at Kutsher's Sports Academy in Great Barrington, Massachusetts.

+In 2025, Cordero was hired as co-manager alongside Paul Wolf of the Niagara Falls Americans, a collegiate-level summer baseball team in the Perfect Game Collegiate Baseball League.